goauthentik/authentik/website/integrations/services/pfsense/index.md

 ## pfSense unsecure setup (without SSL)

 :::warning
-This set up should only be used for testing purpose, because passwords will be sent in clear text to authentik.
+This setup should only be used for testing purpose, because passwords will be sent in clear text to authentik.
 :::

 Add your authentik LDAP server to pfSense by going to your pfSense Web UI and clicking the `+ Add` under _System/User Manager/Authentication Servers_.